 What infill will achieve the lowest temperature on the artificial turf surface organically?

 - Safeshell infill is light and will absorb the least amount of heat.
-It also absorbs morning moisture, reducing the temperature of artificial grass while the moisture is evaporating.
+It also absorbs morning moisture, reducing the temperature of artificial grass while the moisture evaporates.

 What infill is not recommended for residential turf installation projects?

 - We never use rubber infill in residential projects, and we don't recommend doing so.
 To provide additional cushioning, we instead recommend soft pads.
-This way children will not be exposed to rubber particles constantly.
+This allows the same shock absorbency and children will not be exposed to rubber particles daily.

 Why does Hydrochill infill not provide the desired temperature difference?

-- It is unfair to compare watered Hydrochill infill to any other dry infill.
+- Hydrochill test results are comparing a wet infill to dry alternatives, this does not create a fair comparison.
 In fact, water added to dry infill would result in a similar cooling effect.
 The comparison is not sufficient to conclude the difference as stated by many Hydrochill resellers.

-What is the shortcoming of organic infills such as mulch or nutshell?
+What are the disadvantages of organic infills such as mulch or nutshell?

 - Organic infills are more difficult to clean.
 They also can interact with mold and support bacteria growth.
 When opting for an organic infill, please consider our artificial turf cleaning recommendations.